Saint Francis

 • Coffee

 We supplement these items with our purchases of cheese sticks, fresh fruit and milk.
-We cannot use canned goods.
 PLEASE do not drop off perishable items or clothing.

 Financial Donations: